 You don't want to flip a coin every day!
 It is not the nature of the game.
-You need some ΔP to make a profit and that takes time or predictive skills.
+You need some ΔP to make a profit and that takes some time or predictive skills.

 One should consider that applying some of the same trading principles where prices can have some predictability, even at a low level, and where you can predetermine the kind of trading strategy that you would want to implement should easily produce better results.
 Many of my simulations show just that

 Using random-like trading might not be the most efficient method of trading, even if it does produce profits.
 However, I think, it can provide some insight on improving one's own trading strategies.

 The Excel file highlights the concept that accumulating shares over many stocks over a long-term investment period might be sufficient to generate some alpha.
 And this accumulation process, over the trading interval, can be created using a simple trade imbalance.
 It's like following the trend, accumulate shares as prices go up, sell some of the shares, and go back to accumulate, on average, some more shares (see the Stock Holdings graph).